wp-plugins/squirrly-seo/readme.txt

 - Advice in real time from the SEO Live Assistant on how to write better content for your Human readers
 - Weekly SEO Audit report, that shows you how well you did on: Blogging, Traffic, Links, SEO, Social Media and Authority
 - Lots of advice in the reports for how you can fix each section
-- Keyword Research and Analysis (that takes data from both SEMrush AND social media)
+- Keyword Research and Analysis (that takes data from both SEMrush AND Social Media)
 - Monitors your Site's Progress
 - SEO Analytics for each post or page
 - Shows you rank in Google